camipozas/product-insights-dashboard/README.md

 **API Structure**
 Created a shared utility (`src/lib/dummyjson.ts`) to handle all API calls with proper pagination.
 This avoids hitting the API limit and keeps the code DRY.

+**Logging & Observability**
+Added basic logging (`src/lib/logger.ts`) that tracks:

+- API request timing and performance
+- Error occurrences with stack traces
+- Request metadata (product IDs, counts, etc.)

+Logs show up in:

+- **Development**: Terminal console with timestamps
+- **Production (Vercel)**: Runtime Logs tab in Vercel dashboard (real-time during function execution)

+The logger uses `console.log/warn/error` under the hood, which works fine for this scale.
+For a larger production app, I'd swap this for Pino, Winston, or pipe it to DataDog/Sentry.

 ### Product & UX

 **Inline Filtering**